As anglers we tend not to think enough about choice of line.

 Japanese brands Seaguar Premier (great but expensive), Yo-Zuri (thin and tough) are great lines that won’t let you down and tests by Sport Fishing magazine show they reliably exceed their nominal breaking strain.
-But for us they don’t anything over an above the Sunline FC Sniper and they cost significantly more.
+But for us they don’t have anything over an above the Sunline FC Sniper and they cost significantly more.

 US-made Berkley are perhaps the best know brand in the US market and have a presence throughout other global markets.
 Berkley is a solid choice for bargain-conscious anglers and also tests well.
 But for us, we put our trust in Sunline – it’s just not worth it to save a few bucks (well, cents really) if it has the potential to cost you a fish that you put in a lot of time, effort and travel to catch.

 The fluorocarbon lines we reviewed

 |Sunline FC Sniper||Berkley Vanish||Seaguar Premier||Maxima Fluorocarbon||Yo-Zuri HD|

 |Country of manufacture||Japan||United States||Japan||Germany||Japan|

 |Selling point||Tournament success|

 Popular with US anglers

 |Top of the range Seagur line||Maker of tough abrasion resistant lines|